Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 a grid.
 A dataset can contain for example a porosity or hydraulic head for every cell in the grid.
 A dataset can have an associated time.
-In an input file, a dataset is usually just a list of values where value number N is associated to cell number N in the grid.
+In an input file, a dataset is usually just a list of values where value number *N* is associated to cell number *N* in the grid.

-The iMOD 3D Viewer is used for viewing the grids in 3d, and for plotting datasets on top of the grids using a color legend.
+The iMOD 3D Viewer is used for viewing the grids in 3D, and for plotting datasets on top of the grids using a color legend.
 To gain more insight in the data, the color legend can be edited, and the values of individual cells can be inspected.
-Slider tools allow viewing the inside of 3d bodies.
+Slider tools allow viewing the inside of 3D bodies.

 Relationship with QGIS
 ----------------------

-The iMOD 3d Viewer can be used as a standalone or in combination with the Deltares QGIS plugin.
+The iMOD 3D Viewer can be used as a standalone or in combination with the iMOD QGIS plugin.
 From this plugin, the viewer can be launched, and grids can be loaded into it.
 Using the QGIS plugin is currently the only way to create fence diagrams in the viewer.
-Also, the QGIS plugin allows for specifying a bounding box for ugrid files.
-When this option is used, the viewer only loads the part of the grid in an ugrid file that is inside the bounding box.
+Also, the QGIS plugin allows for specifying a bounding box for UGRID files.
+When this option is used, the viewer only loads the part of the grid in an UGRID file that is inside the bounding box.

 Features
 --------